retog/scuttlesaurus/scuttlesaurus/README.md

 - logLevel: DEBUG, INFO, WARNING , ERROR or CRITICAL
 - incoming: Accept incoming connections (default: true)

+Additional the properties of the web endpoints can be configured with in the form `--web.control.hostname 0.0.0.0`, an endpoint can be disabled with `--web.control.hostname false`.

 ## Configuration

 Scuttlesaurus can be configured with a `config.json` file in the base directory.
 This is the default configuraton:

 ```
 {
    baseDir: "/path/to/base/dir/",
    dataDir: "/path/to/data/dir,
    transport: {
      net: {
        port: 8008,
      },
      ws: {
-        port: 8989,
+       web: ["access"],
      },
    },
    networkIdentifier: "1KHLiKZvAvjbY1ziZEHMXawbCEIM6qwjCDm3VYRan/s=",
    acceptIncomingConnections: true,
+   web: {
      control: {
-      web: {
        port: 8000,
+       hostname: "localhost",
+     },
+     access: {
+       port: 8989,
-        hostname: "localhost"
+       hostname: "0.0.0.0",
      },
    },
    agents: {
      feeds: {},
      blobs: {}
    },
  }
 ```

 ## Web Control

 If control.web is enabled the list of peers and followees can be modified at runtime.
 Here are some examples using Curl.

 Add a peer: